 The Auto-Level button will grade learners based on the EYFS Framework statements ticked via the Results > Multi-Tick page.
 If schools are not completing their formative assessment of the Early Years Foundation Stage in Pupil Asset – or would prefer to make a professional, teacher judgement – they should not use this feature.

-Teachers may prefer to view learners' attainment and progress in one aspect, throughout their time in the EYFS.
+Teachers may prefer to view learners’ attainment and progress in one aspect, throughout their time in the EYFS.
 To do this, navigate to Results > Results and, in the Filter, choose the year group and area of learning you are interested in seeing.
 Columns for each school term will appear across the top of the page.
 To change the terms on display, open Display Options and alter the Range to Use.
 By default, only the baseline and end of year data for previous year groups is displayed.
-To see all data, turn Interims On in the Display Options box.
+To see all data, choose show all results via Interim Results in the Display Options.

 As above, use the Edit Results button to input grades or, where appropriate, the Auto-Level button above the appropriate column.